General ledger reconciliation

 SAAM reconciliation requirements

-Training classes related to GL reconciliation (sign up in TLC)
+Online training classes related to GL reconciliation

 Examples: